-- 6. Notwithstanding the details submitted on the site layout plan (Drawing MS01\PL01 Rev K), these are not accepted.
-Prior to commencement of construction the following details shall be submitted for approval by the Planning Authority in consultation with the Roads Authority: - a) Details (Plan 1:500 min) showing the full extent of the roads intended for adoption to be provided as part of the application/Phase 1 of the development (including roads and verges currently shown outwith the red line boundary in front of plots 18-43). - b) Parking to plots 15 and 16 shall be set back 2 metres from the edge of the road. - c) The road width between plots 16 and 25 shall be widened to 5.5m and the narrowing at the north eastern corner of plot 16 shall be removed. - d) The proposed footway connection on the eastern side of plot 16 shall be provided with a raised kerb on its eastern side and a dropped kerb crossing on both sides of the road in front of plot 25.
+- 5. Notwithstanding the details submitted on the site layout plan and street lighting plan (Drawing MS01_PH2- 3_PL0(c) and MS01-ENG-320) which are not accepted.
+Prior to commencement of construction a detailed plan (1:500 min) shall be submitted for approval by the Council, as Planning Authority in consultation with the Roads Authority showing the following details: - a) The full extent of prospectively adoptable roads to be provided as part of the application/Phase 2/3 of the development (including roads and verges currently shown out with the red line boundary in front of plots 18-43). - b) The proposed footway connection on the eastern side of plot 16 shall be provided with a raised kerb on its eastern side and a dropped kerb crossing on both sides of the road in front of plot 25. - c) Provision of a 2 metre wide footway in front of plots 63 to 72 with dropped kerb road crossing of internal site roads. - d) Carriageway widening to accommodate two-way car movement through the road bend fronted by plots 23/24 and 43/44. - e) Removal of trees proposed in the verge adjacent/west of plot 64.